 If there is a path identifying the IAM role, you must specify the role name in the PATH/NAME format (for example, dept_1/s3_role).
 To learn how to add identifiers to IAM roles, see AWS Documentation.

 You can check whether the specified IAM role has permissions required to perform all Veeam Backup for AWS operations.
 To run the IAM role permission check, click Check Permissions.
-Veeam Backup for AWS will display the warning if the IAM role permissions are insufficient.
-To learn how to grant permissions to an IAM role using the IAM Management Console, see AWS Documentation.
+If the IAM role permissions are insufficient, Veeam Backup for AWS will display a warning, but you will still be able to proceed with the wizard without granting the missing permissions to the role.
+To learn how to grant permissions to IAM roles using the AWS Management Console, see AWS Documentation.

-If the permission check fails, you can still proceed with the initial configuration.
-You will be able to grant permissions to this IAM role and add other IAM roles to perform different backup and restore operations within the initial or in another AWS account after Veeam Backup for AWS installation.
-For more information, see Managing Permissions.
+You can grant permissions to this IAM role and add other IAM roles that will be used to perform backup and restore operations later, after the backup appliance configuration completes.
+For more information, see Managing IAM Roles.